luisjba/docker-sagecell/README.md

 You can customize your SageCell sending the desired  environment variables available for the container.
 This variables are passed to the entry point in the docker container to perform the configuration.
 Customizing this variables you could:

-- Change the ports to run for SSH, SageCell and Jupiter Notebook
+- Change the ports to run for SSH, SageCell and Jupiter Notebook.
-- Set the configuration to the config.py file for SageCell
+- Set the configuration to the config.py file for SageCell.
-- indicate extra libraries to install into sage via pip
+- indicate extra libraries to install into sage via pip.
 - install custom libraries into sage in a mounted volume.

 ### Configure service ports

 You can customize the ports for SageCell, SSH Server and Jupiter Notebook seting the value to the next available variables:

 - **PORT**: By default is 8888 and is where SageCell runs.